Journal of Cell Science

 Using squid axoplasm as a model system, we have visualized the fast transport of non-filamentous neurofilament protein particles along axonal microtubules.
 This transport occurs at speeds of 0.5-1.0 microm/second and the majority of neurofilament particles stain with kinesin antibody.
 These observations demonstrate, for the first time, that fast (0.5-1.0 microm/second) transport of neurofilament proteins occurs along microtubules.
 In addition, our studies suggest that neurofilament protein can be transported as non-membrane bound, nonfilamentous subunits along axons, and that the transport is kinesin-dependent.
 Microtubule-based fast transport might therefore provide a mechanism for the distribution and turnover of neurofilament, and perhaps other cytoskeletal proteins, throughout neurons.

 Prahlad, Veena; Helfand, Brian T.; Langford, George M.; Vale, Ron D.; and Goldman, Robert D., "Fast Transport of Neurofilament Protein along Microtubules in Squid Axoplasm" (2000).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1745.